 Since fashion retail businesses receive innumerable orders throughout the day, they need to be mapped quickly and accurately for delivery persons to locate.
 Locus’ geocoder simplifies even the most complex addresses to put them on a map and quicken on-ground delivery operations.

 Locus TrackIQ, with its control tower and data analytics capabilities, can save time by analyzing metrics such as mileage performance and informing the customer as well as the provider of the Estimated Time of Arrival (ETAs).

-A great way to future-proof the fast fashion and apparel supply chain is to increase operational efficiency by making use of optimized Permanent Journey Plans (PJP) and Permanent Dispatch Plans (PDP) with the help of Locus FieldIQ.
-FieldIQ plans periodic sales beat plans and territory plans for retail brands to enable timely and sufficient replenishment of stocks in distribution centers and retail outlets.
+A great way to future-proof the fast fashion and apparel supply chain is to increase operational efficiency by making use of optimized Permanent Journey Plans (PJP) and Permanent Dispatch Plans (PDP) with the help of Locus FieldIQ, which plans periodic sales beat plans and territory plans for retail brands to enable timely and sufficient replenishment of stocks in distribution centers and retail outlets.

-The fashion industry is in a flux and the quicker businesses move with the changing winds, the more they will flourish.
-Advance logistics planning can help retailers keep their head above the water and tackle uncertainties better.
+The fashion industry in Japan and all over the world is in a flux and the quicker businesses move with the changing winds, the more they will flourish.
+Advanced logistics planning can help retailers keep their head above the water and tackle uncertainties better.